nicoguaro/nicoguaro.github.io/posts/numerical-12.rst

 I should mention that I have almost no experience with Julia, so it probably won't be idiomatic Julia but more Python-like Julia.

-ermite interpolation: Inverting Vandermonde matrix
+Hermite interpolation: Inverting Vandermonde matrix
 ===================================================

 Today we are comparing `Lagrange interpolation <posts/numerical-11>`_ with